Harmonica-Men/simple-blog/README.md

 From codeinstitute every student can maintain up to eight databases to run there projects.
 Here is a step by step guide to install PostgreSQL from Code Institute to the cloud!

-  1. Navigate to [PostgreSQL from Code Institute](https://dbs.ci-dbs.net//) and log in with your LMS account
+  1. Navigate to [PostgreSQL from Code Institute](https://dbs.ci-dbs.net//) and input with your LMS account
   ![PostgreSQL database creation step1](static/images/readme-images/001.png)

-  2. After you filled in your LMS account the PostgresSQL database manager will automaticly generate a new database for you.
+  2. After you filled in your LMS account the PostgresSQL database manager will automatically generate a new database for you.
   ![PostgreSQL database creation step2](static/images/readme-images/002.png)

-  3. You now have a brand new PostgreSQL Code Institute database The link to this database and how to manage all your other databases will be send my email.
+  3. You now have a brand new PostgreSQL Code Institute database The link to this database and how to manage all your other databases will be sent to my email.
   ![PostgreSQL database creation step3](static/images/readme-images/003.png)
-  4. Do note these databases are limited in time and have a life time of operation of 18 months after the date of creation.
+  4. **Note:** These databases are limited in time and have a life time of operation of 18 months after the date of creation.
   ![PostgreSQL database creation step4](static/images/readme-images/004.png)
+  5. infoknop
+  6. copy/paste url-link
+  7. paste this in  your env.py & heroku varibles.

 #### Deploy the project
   In the previous topic, I have created a PostgreSQL database.
 In this topic, you are challenged to deploy your project to Heroku.